-With Citrix Virtual Apps and Desktops CR 2109 or LTSR 1912 CU4 or later, the Virtual Channel Allow List must be configured to allow the deviceTRUST virtual channel.
+With Citrix Virtual Apps and Desktops, the Virtual Channel Allow List must be configured to allow the deviceTRUST virtual channel.

 Citrix Virtual Apps and Desktops contains a policy titled Virtual channel allow list which controls the processes which are able to open a virtual channel.
 When enabled, all processes except the Citrix internal virtual channels must be declared.
 Additional entries are required for the deviceTRUST Agent to be able to connect to the deviceTRUST Client Extension.

-- With Citrix Virtual Apps and Desktops CR 2109 or LTSR 1912 CU4 or later, the Virtual channel allow list is enabled by default.
+- With Citrix Virtual Apps and Desktops 2109 or later, the Virtual channel allow list is enabled by default.
+These default settings will deny access to the deviceTRUST virtual channel as the allow list does not include the deviceTRUST process names.

-- With previous releases of Citrix Virtual Apps and Desktops, the Virtual channel allow list is disabled by default.
+- With previous releases of Citrix Virtual Apps and Desktops, the Virtual channel allow list is unavailable.

 There are two options to configure the virtual channel allow list for enabling deviceTRUST in a Citrix Virtual Apps and Desktops environment: